 What is pica?

 Pica disorder is primarily characterized by the consumption of things that aren’t food and don’t contain any nutritional value.
-For example, someone with pica might eat a large variety of things that aren’t meant to be eaten, like dirt, paper, charcoal, cloth, and more.
+Those with pica might eat a large variety of things that aren’t meant to be eaten, such as dirt, paper, charcoal, cloth, and more.
 The medical term for the illness originates from the Latin word for magpie (Pica pica) which is a bird known for eating unusual objects.

-“Pica is an eating disorder where a person habitually eats non-food items,” says Jessie Menzel, PhD, Clinical Psychologist and VP of Program Development at Equip.
-“The DSM classifies something as an eating disorder if the main target of treatment is going to be eating, which is certainly true for pica.”
+“Pica is an eating disorder where a person habitually eats non-food items,” says Jessie Menzel, PhD, Clinical Psychologist and VP of Clinical Programs at Equip.
+“The Diagnostic and Statistical Manual of Mental Disorders classifies something as an eating disorder if the main target of treatment is going to be eating, which is certainly true for pica.”

 Menzel goes on to explain that pica can affect anyone, but it occurs more frequently among children and those with cognitive or intellectual disabilities.
 While up to one third of children ages one to six exhibit eating behaviors like those observed in pica, experts aren’t entirely sure just how many intentionally consume non-food materials, like dirt (in other words, they’re not sure which of these children have pica and which are just putting non-food items in their mouths because they’re little kids).

-Pica in adults also occurs, though we’re not sure how common it is.
-Pica initially appeared in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a “disorder usually first diagnosed in infancy, childhood, or adolescence,” and it only appeared in its current form — as a disorder affecting people of all ages — with the 2013 publication of the DSM-5.
+While, as Zanville points out, pica can occur in adults, experts aren’t sure how common adult pica is and the diagnosis initially appeared in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a “disorder usually first diagnosed in infancy, childhood, or adolescence.”
+Pica only appeared in its current form—as a disorder affecting people of all ages—with the 2013 publication of the DSM-5.
 Given this, research on pica in adults is fairly limited.
-However, one study on pica in adults found that approximately 1.1% of adults experience recurrent pica behaviors, while another study found that 5% of kids ages 7 to 14 experience them.

 What are the symptoms of pica?

 While pica can take many forms, the defining symptom is the regular consumption of non-food items.
 “The hallmark symptom of pica is eating something that isn’t food,” Menzel says.
-“Some examples of items that someone might ingest include hair, paper, clay, chalk, small rocks, erasers — really anything!
+“Some examples of items that someone might ingest include hair, paper, clay, chalk, small rocks, erasers—anything!
 The eating can often be compulsive in nature, meaning that a person will have a strong, almost irresistible urge to eat.”

 The DSM defines pica as “eating non-nutritive, non-food substances over a period of at least one month.”
 The specific symptoms of pica include: